 Screening for PAD

 You won’t know if you have PAD, how advanced your PAD is, or what treatment option is best for you until you get screened for the disease.
 Thankfully, screening for PAD is easy.
 We simply ask a few questions and take your blood pressure in both arms and legs.
+This test only takes 15 minutes!
 If the pressure is lower in your legs, this could be a sign of PAD.
 If that’s the case after your screening, we’ll refer you to your primary care doctor for further testing.

 It’s important to remember that it’s never too late to make healthy decisions.
 Many PAD symptoms can be controlled by making moderate lifestyle changes.
 By exercising regularly, quitting smoking, eating healthy, and losing weight, you can minimize, and with time, reverse, the effects of PAD.

 Depending on how advanced your PAD is, your doctor may also recommend medication to deal with accompanying cardiovascular issues such as high cholesterol and high blood pressure.

 For those who need more immediate treatment for PAD, balloon dilatation of narrowed arteries (angioplasty) is one of several treatment options.
 Angioplasty is a minimally invasive procedure where an Interventional Radiologist, Vascular Surgeon, or Cardiologist uses a catheter to inflate a small balloon within your arteries to widen them, helping blood flow return to normal.